indygreg/collectd-carbon/README.md

 * LineReceiverPort - port on which line receiver is listening
 * TypesDB - file(s) defining your Collectd types.
 This should be the sames as your TypesDB global config parameters.
 If not specified, the plugin will not work.
 * DeriveCounters - If present, the plugin will normalize COUNTER and DERIVE types by recording the difference between two subsequent values.
 See the section below.
+* MetricPrefix - If present, all metric names will contain this string prefix.
+Do not include a trailing period.

 ## Example